 PCO is a growing non-profit organization that works with organic farmers and food producers across the US.
-PCO provides organic certification services to more than 1600 operations and employs approximately 30 staff and sub-contracts with around 40 field inspectors.Our staff are dedicated to our mission: to ensure the integrity of organic products and serve our farming community.
+PCO provides organic certification services to approximately 1700 operations and employs approximately 33 staff and sub-contracts with 40 field inspectors.Our team is dedicated to our mission: to ensure the integrity of organic products and serve our farming community.

 This is a full-time, exempt, Telecommute position.